• Skip to primary navigation

 • If you want to add the ganache, go to the next step.

 • Add a tablespoon or so of ganache in to each hole.
-Cut the tips off the lids and place them back on each of the muffins.
+Place the lids gently on top of each of the muffins.

 • The cupcakes can be eaten gooey at this very moment!

-• Slowly add the cooled chocolate mixture in to the butter as you continue to whip.
+• Slowly add the cooled chocolate mixture a tablespoon at a time in to the butter as you continue to whip on medium speed.

-• Pipe on to the cooled cupcakes and top with some crushed cacao nibs and some sliced pieces of coconut wafers for height and fun!
+• Then top each one with some crushed cacao nibs and sliced coconut wafers for height and fun!

 Video